unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 - State Persistence: The majority of the game's state (entity positions, health, score) is in-memory and exists only during runtime.
 The only persistent data is the scoreboard, which is stored in a local text file (`assets/scoreboard.txt`).

-- State Synchronization: As a single-player, single-process application, there is no distributed state.
+- State Synchronization: As a local, single-process application, there is no distributed state.
 This design choice removes the need for state synchronization, preventing issues related to consistency, race conditions, or network latency.
 All state consistency is handled internally by the responsible components.

 ## Data-related aspects (in case persistent storage is needed)